fmo91/FOTask/README.md

 FOTask is a microframework (less than 100 LOCs), with a single objective in mind: **separation of concerns**.
 Every subclass of `Task` executes an action.
+`Task`s can be composed in more complex `Task`s, or parallelized without effort.

 ## Example usage